-But is that all that outdoor learning is about in the Early Years?
+But is that all that outdoor play and learning is about in the Early Years?
 Not exactly.
 As well as providing the perfect backdrop for physical activity, spending time outdoors has been shown to positively affect your mood, lower stress, blood pressure and heart rates.

 We’ve known about many of these crucial benefits to outdoor learning in the EYFS for some time now.
 But there’s one slightly new reason why it might be time to brush up how you’re approaching the EYFS outdoors…